 - Believing I could make relatively easy money selling my knowledge and expertise to home sellers who wanted to sell their homes fast and for top dollar

-Many Staging Diva Students and Graduates have told me similar stories of knowing they were born to decorate.
 Some rarely played with dolls because they were too busy decorating and redecorating their doll houses.
 When I heard that, visions of cut up Kleenex boxes and creative uses of empty toilet paper rolls came flooding back to me as I remembered the complex floor plans and “furniture” arrangements I’d lay out on our basement floor!
-Even then I recall thinking real Barbie® houses and furniture were kind of lame because there was no creativity to it (or at least that’s what I told myself because there was no way I was getting the real thing!).

 The funny thing is, ever since I started my home staging business in 2002, I haven’t had the constant urge to move anymore!
 I’m convinced it’s because I can get my decorating fix working on my clients’ homes.
-And it’s actually quite creative having to make something beautiful out of furniture I might never have picked on my own.

 Did you start decorating when you were a kid?
 What’s your first memory of decorating or realizing it was something you just “had” to do?
 How do you get your decorating fix now; are you a home stager?
 Please share your story by commenting below!